lancs-gridpp/gridmon/xrootd.md

 `-U` overrides the hostname, and `-u` overrides the port.

 `source.xrootd.rcvbuf` causes `SO_RCVBUF` to be set on the socket.
-Doing so might help prevent losses of UDP packets in the kernel as they queue up, which might occur while the process is busy setting up a remote-write message or delivering it.
+This feature was provided to help prevent losses of UDP packets in the kernel as they queue up, which might have occurred while the process is busy setting up a remote-write message or delivering it.
-You might also need to change kernel parameter `net.core.rmem_max` to allow for higher values.
+However, it should be redundant as a separate thread now reads all packets into user space.
+Under high load, even this isn't enough, so excess datagrams are queued in `source.xrootd.queue.path`, which is also used to persist messages over a restart.
+Note that, if there's a long delay between stopping and starting, such messages are likely to be deemed too old.
+Queued messages start to go to disc after the `ram_size` limit is reached in bytes.
+A new chunk is started when the current chunk reaches `chunk_size`.
+(Both fields accept `kmgKMG` as suffixes.)

 If `source.pcap.filename: file` is specified (also set with `-P file` or `--pcap=file`), no UDP socket is created.
 Instead, the file is treated as a PCAP recording, and read using: